branodom/blackoutbuddy/README.md

 *by: Bran Odom, Donna Soto, Valery Rodriguez, Edris Vega*

 ## Mission
-Blackout Buddy is a mobile-friendly website that aims to prepare users against hurricane-related disasters.
+Blackout Buddy is a mobile-friendly website that aims to prepare users for hurricane-related disasters.
 With a goal of protection and risk mitigation, we strive to include all the necessary tools and tips for staying prepared in the wake of disaster.
+Blackout Buddy will serve as an all-in-one information hub, allowing the user to access many helpful resources to stay prepared.

 ## Problem
 One of the main problems during an emergency is a lack of knowledge and preparedness.
 Blackout Buddy was developed to solve this problem and provide the tools and knowledge required to prepare for disaster.